Number restrictions across accounting connectors

 When building an integration with the Unified API, you should always validate or normalize your numbering logic to ensure it’s compatible across all connectors you plan to support.If you send an invalid

-, the target accounting software may reject the entry.
+number, the target accounting software may reject the entry.

 General recommendations